Dinesh0007000/BlogSpace-Website/README.md

   http://localhost:3000

 # BlogSpace Website Preview Video
-By clicking on below thumbnail you can redirect to the a page where it has a hyperlink as "viewraw" by clicking on it you can download teh video
+By clicking on below thumbnail you can redirect to the a page where it has a hyperlink as "viewraw" by clicking on it you can download the video
 <p align="center">
   <a href="https://github.com/Dinesh0007000/BlogSpace-Website/blob/main/BlogSpace.webm">
     <img src="https://github.com/Dinesh0007000/BlogSpace-Website/blob/main/Thumbnail.png" width="600">